DOS Days

 CRTs List

-By no means exhaustive, I have compiled an alphabetical list of numerous CRT monitors below and whether or not they support horizontal frequencies lower than the standard 31 kHz of VGA.
-The 15 kHz-supported ones are in bold and the links open the user manual or quick start guide for that monitor:
+This is by no means exhaustive, but I have compiled an alphabetical list of a little over 200 CRT monitors below and whether or not they support horizontal frequencies lower than the standard 31 kHz of VGA.
+The 15 kHz-supported ones are in bold and the links open the user manual or quick start guide for that monitor.

 Make/Model Year Size Dot Pitch H-Range V-Range Max.
 Res Notes